 Sensors will be used to collect atmospheric data, which meets part of the SMD criteria.
-Our magnetometer (we hope) will be used to determine the orientation of the rocket.
-A camera will be used to take pictures, and a transmitter will be used to send our data - again, this will fulfill part of the SMD requirements.
+Our magnetometer will be used to determine the orientation of the rocket.
+A camera will be used to take pictures and a transmitter used to send our data.
+Both will be used to fulfill part of the SMD requirements.
 Data collection will begin at apogee and continue every second thereafter.
-Data acquisition stored, and data will be collected from inside a separated payload section.
-At 2,500 feet, the payload section will be deployed (via black powder charge) from the rocket with the nosecone, separating just above the avionics sections.
-The payload and nosecone section will descend separate from the avionic and booster sections under its own chute.
-The payload section will also contain the GPSflight SD-900 to ensure that payload is found.
+It will be collected from inside a payload carrier.
+At 3,500 feet, the payload will be deployed via black powder contained in the rocket's payload section.
+This section will also contain the GPSflight SD-900 to ensure that payload is found and to fulfill requirements.
 We also plan to have three pictures taken, one every thousand feet, during descent.
 When the rocket has landed, Wilfred will take data and pictures every minute for ten minutes.

-We've decided to use an Arduino Nano V.3 and Arduino Mega 2560 as our controllers.
-Because of the team's previous experience with the Nano, we have decided to continue our relationship with Arduino.
-We've also decided to use two controllers to solve some previous issues of our camera baud rate not matching the transmitter's baud rate.
-Though Dr. Greg Witteman, our payload resource from Honolulu Community College (HCC), recommended use of the Arduino Mega 1280 as our main controller, we decided to go with the more available (not to mention, newer) 2560.
-All of our sensors and magnetometer will be connected to the Mega 2560, using the Nano to store the camera data.
-We will also be using micro SD cards, and a micro SD breakout board, for data storage.
-We have tested both the Nano and the Mega to ensure that they both work.
+We've decided to use an Arduino Nano V.3 and Arduino Mega 1280 as our controllers.
+Because of our previous experience with the Nano, we have decided to continue our relationship with Arduino.
+We've also decided to use two controllers to solve the previous issue of our camera baud rate matching the transmitter's baud rate.
+As a recommendation from Dr. Greg Whitten, our payload resource from Honolulu Community College (HCC), we have decided to use Arduino Mega 1280 as our main controller which all our sensors and magnetometer will be connected and use the Nano to store the camera data.
+We will be using micro SD cards and a micro SD breakout board for data storage.
+Thru our testing with the sensors, we plan to test and ensure the Arduino Nano and Mega 1280 work.

-Wilfred will contain many sensors controlled by the Arduino Mega 2560.
-Altitude, pressure, and temperature will be collected using a BMP085 sensor (Figure 1a and b).
+Wilfred will contain many sensors controlled by the Arduino Mega 1280.
+Altitude, pressure, and temperature will be collected using a BMP085 sensor.
 It has a pressure range of 300-1100 kPa, a temperature range of -40 to 85 degrees Celsius.
-From our previous experience of launch day, we did testing of the BMP085 using lower temperatures to mimic the cold Alabama weather.
-Test data can be found later in section 4.3.1.
-Fortunately, these ranges fulfill our desired task.

-Because of its low cost, we chose a basic DHT11 sensor (Figure 2.) as opposed to the DHT22.
+Fortunately these ranges fulfill our desired task.
+Because of its low cost, we chose a basic DHT11 sensor as opposed to the DHT22.
 The DHT11 works well in 20-80% humidity ranges with±5% accuracy.
 Though the DHT11 can collect temperature readings, we plan to get temperature readings through the BMP085 sensor because it has a larger range of data readings with the same accuracy.
-We also tested our DHT11 sensor individually, and the test data is displayed in 4.3.1.
+For solar irradiance, we will use a TSL2561 light sensor.
+It has visible and infrared diodes.
+We plan to test each component separately.
+Once we've gotten multiple test data and the sensors to work alone, we plan to start the integration process of the sensors.
+We then will make sure the sensors can work together via testing.